Last updated: September 11, 2023

-This book is mostly about Ken Langone’s life, coming up on Wall Street, his adventures with the Medical Center at NYU, and a few great chapters on Home Depot.
+This book is mostly about Ken Langone’s life, coming up on Wall Street, his adventures with the Medical Center at NYU, and a few great chapters on his experience at Home Depot.

 - I remember Ken discussing some jobs early on that he hated.
 What was the WORST job you’ve had that taught you the value of a dollar?

 - Ken specifically mentions “I’m not a self-made man.”
 Do you think he’s full of sh!t and covering his ass, or do you think he really believes he’s not self made?

 - Ken’s favorite rule in business: underpromise and overdeliver.
 Where’s an area where you’re overpromising and under delivering in your business right now?

 - CEO Bob Nardelli was brought in from GE to run Home Depot.
 He cut costs to the bone, including cutting cost of Home Depot associates on the floor.
 Ken: “Bob, they may be a bunch of crybabies to you, but they’re the most precious thing we have,” I said.
 “They’re the only thing that separates us from everybody else.
 They’re our secret sauce, our secret weapon.
 They’re what make us what we are as a company.”
 Tough because those intangibles don’t show up on the balance sheet.
 And Ken is a numbers/$$ guy.
 What are your intangibles that don’t show up on the balance sheet?